davidhwyllie/BUGMIX/README.md

              - this ensures that computations, which may be expensive, only occur once.
              - the data is accessible from the RDBMS level but the persistence is transparent if using the mixture & multiMixtureReader classes.

-Uses cases addressed concern the identification of mixed samples of TB.
+Use cases addressed with this component concern
+- the identification of mixed samples of TB.
+- identification of regions where mis-mapping may have occurred